 Two basic types of roll forming systems utilize a pre-cut line and a post-cut line.
 A pre-cut line snips the incoming material to a specific length prior to roll forming operation manual.
 During post cut line operation, the roll-formed panel runs continuously and shear to the required length after roll forming.

 Roll forming operation :

 One of the main parameters that define the success of a roll forming operation is the character of the material. for design the optimal process, the designer should provide material information to use prior to the tooling designing such as material mechanical property ranges, gauge tolerances and shape tolerances, different metallic coatings.

 Mill alignment is critical. forming rolls and their components must align with each other both horizontally and vertically.
 The rolls must align both side-to-side and pass-to-pass.
 Forming material with the gauge either lighter or heavier than that for which the tooling is designed can result in problems.
 Using material thinner than the designed gauge can lead to finish radii greater than the intended design.
 This is usually offset by over-tightening the rolls, which causes a decline in tool life.

 Processing heavier gauge material than intended can also lead to larger radii than designed.
 When running thicker material, the tooling will make contact on the side of the tool radii leaving no center contact with the tooling.
 Since the material is not in proper contact with the tooling, gap differences from side to side become more critical.
 Small side-to-side roll gap differences can result in a twist, bow or sweep problems.

-setup by the roll tooling manufacturer, feeler or wire gauges are most often used to set the gaps on roll-forming stands.
+setup by the roll tooling manufacturer, feeler, or wire gauges is most often used to set the gaps on roll-forming stands.
 This should ideally be done each time the metal being utilized changes significantly in gauge.
 Operators must be sure to periodically check for tooling wear or machine wear.